Ness35/rust_windows_dev/README.md

 # rust_windows_dev

-## A
-In those projects i principally use winapi
+In those projects i principally use [winapi](https://crates.io/crates/winapi), later on i'll try to use some advance techniques (syscall, sleep obfuscation...).